germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 By using `use Supervisor` (the module-based supervisor), we are able to perform additional actions during initialization since we use the `init/2` callback.
-For example, we may want to set up an ETS table (redis like table) where we could persist data related to the supervisor's children.
+For example, we may want to set up an ETS table where we could persist data related to the supervisor's children.

 This also allows you to perform partial hot-code swapping of the supervision tree.